 - Pick a mentor – All of us need direction, though a lot won’t admit it.
 The best, fastest, and most reliable way to find what one wants is to do nothing more than follow the trails blazed by those who came before us.
 We do not clone ourselves by doing this as many would argue, we strengthen the chain of those who choose follow.
 It has been my experience that people who have hit bottom and risen to heights once thought of as impossible are more than willing to help others.
 There is no lack of potential leadership.

 - Pick a path of spirit – Notice I did not say “spiritual path.”
 What I mean by spirit is to nourish the basic human need to feel right from the inside.
 Life does NOT get better from the outside in.
 Never will.
 Ever.
-Old belief systems, old “programs” that no longer serve must be over-written with ones that do serve.
+Old belief systems, old “programs” which no longer serve must be overwritten with ones that do serve.
 This takes a TON of willingness and open-mindedness on the part of the person looking to stop their ship from sinking.
 The most common definition attached to such types of dynamics are referred to as “criticisms” which, by the way, NEVER feel good.
 Here is where the garden is weeded.
 Most will not bow to such actions, the ego is too powerful.
 A few, however, will go on to great things and inspire others especially if the transformation is public.
 There are a plethora of ways to follow through with this choice.
 Physiological evaluation is an excellent way to look in the mirror as it were.
 If there are those who choose something a bit more academic, books, seminars, and so on, that’s healthy as well; and if religion is the way for some, so be it, I have no arguments there.
 Just pick something and follow through on it.

 - Start a health and physical program – They say one cannot judge a book by its cover.
 That’s a lie.
 I’m tired of hearing it too.
 Can one project a sense of self-worth in the way they display who they are?
 Damn right.
 If one is obviously lack in taking care of themselves, are they able to provide a better life for others?
 Probably not.
 I’m NOT speaking of becoming self-centered or superficial with how we present ourselves, I’m talking about honoring the “house” we live in, our bodies.
 When the body is malfunctioning (or repels others) because of neglect, we lose the ability to interact with life as we were meant to.
 There are, of course, physical limitations many cannot overcome, but that’s not what’s being spoken of here.
 Many, many conditions are reversible, and there are thousands who’ve already proved it.